 USPS Board of Governors

 Amber McReynolds was appointed to the Postal Service Board of Governors by President Joseph R. Biden and was confirmed by the Senate on May 13, 2021.
 McReynolds will serve for the remainder of a seven-year term that expires on December 8, 2026.
-She currently serves on the Compensation and Governance Committee and the Strategy and Innovation Committee.
+She currently chairs the Board’s Election Mail Committee and serves on the Strategy and Innovation Committee.

 McReynolds is a leading expert on election administration and policy.
 Her professional career has been focused on strengthening democratic institutions with a goal of improving the voting experience for all.
 She is the Founding CEO of the National Vote at Home Institute, a non-partisan non-profit dedicated to expanding and improving vote-by-mail systems in all fifty states.